kanhua/CarND-Path-Planning-Project/README.md

 ## Aim of this project

 The goal of this project is to run the car in the following manner:
-- Keep the speed as close to 50 MPH as possilbe but not to exceed it.
+- Keep the speed as close to 50 MPH as possible but not to exceed it.
 - The car should not experience total acceleration over 10 m/s^2 and jerk that is greater than 50 m/s^3.
 - Change the lane when appropriate.
 - Avoid accidents.